ItZ002Official/www.studiozerotwo.com/README.md

 At that time Kartik was thinking about the name he want to give to its Animation Studio.At that time Kartik Loves One Anime character "ZeroTwo"

+"ZeroTwo" was a fictional character from 2018 Japanese series name Darling in the Franxx and it was most favourite anime character Kartik likes so he decide to name his Animation studio after her name and soon decide to buy her character liscence and copyright...

 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⢀⠎⠀⠀⡞⡷⡄⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠈⢧⠘⡍⢳⡀⠀⠀
 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⡞⠀⠀⢠⡇⡇⠹⡄⠀⣀⡠⠤⠴⠒⠒⠒⠒⠒⠒⠒⠢⠤⠤⣀⣀⠀⠀⠀⠀⠀⠀⠀⠀⠀⡔⡆⠀⠀⠀⠀⠀⠀⠀⠀⠀⠈⢇⠹⡄⢧⠀⠀